toriime/files/docker/compose-configs/teamcity/README.md

 - Traefik reverse proxy routing to the TeamCity server
 - TeamCity agent

-Important: Make sure to change the email address for amce challenge in the `traefik/traefik.yml` file.
+Important: Make sure to change the email address for acme challenge in the `traefik/traefik.yml` file.